decisivedaniel/jsonParser/README.md

 ## unorderedmap

 To handle the wide variablity of string options that a json object can be passed with, an optimization is to build the internal hash map to hold this key value stores that can be passed.
+This will increase retrival of the properties.

 ## optimizations ruled out